nHapiNET/nHapi/README.md

 - [NHapiTools](https://github.com/dib0/NHapiTools) - Many useful extension methods, helper methods for listening on MLLP/TCP, generating ACK messages, custom segments, validation rules, too many features to list here.
 - [HL7Fuse](https://github.com/dib0/HL7Fuse) - HL7 Message Hub / Integration Engine
+- [HL7-dotnetcore](https://github.com/Efferent-Health/HL7-dotnetcore) - Lightweight library for building and parsing HL7 2.x messages, for .Net Standard and .Net Core.
+It is not tied to any particular version of HL7 nor validates against one.

 Should you know of any other projects that use or improve nHapi please let me know or send a pull request with a link to the project and I'll be happy to add it to the list.